uswitch/trustyle/src/compounds/product-table/README.md

 - Additional content can be added anywhere in the row using "addons" - for example, a footer

-Basically, this package provides a framework to creating rate tables without being too prescriptive about what they should look like—but in a way that still maintains visual consistency throughout a brand.
+Basically, this package provides a framework to creating product tables without being too prescriptive about what they should look like—but in a way that still maintains visual consistency throughout a brand.